How To Spot Problems With Your Car's Suspension

 Are your tyres wearing out unevenly?

 By law in the UK, tyres need to have a tread depth of at least 1.6mm, and many safety experts recommend getting replacements once the tread wears down to below 3mm.
-This means that it’s important to keep an eye on tread wear, especially as your tyres start to get close to the minimum.
-But there’s another reason to keep tabs on the wear of your tyres too.
-If the tread is uneven (for example the outside or inside is more worn than the rest), this is a sure sign that something is wrong.
+This means it's important to keep an eye on tread wear, especially as your tyres start getting close to the minimum.
+But there's another reason to keep tabs on the wear of your tyres, too.
+If the tread is uneven (for example, the outside or inside is worn more than the rest), this is a sure sign that something is wrong.
 One possible explanation for this issue is that there is a problem with your suspension system.
-For instance, springs may have loosened or ball joints may have worn.
+For instance, springs may have loosened, or ball joints may have worn.
 However, there are other possible causes of uneven wear, including incorrect wheel alignment or incorrectly inflated tyres, so you may need to rule these out first.

 Is the handling less responsive?